sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 First, you'll need to download an authenticator app for your smartphone or other mobile device.
 You may already have one installed, which you can likely use for Mastodon as well.

-An easy-to-use option is Google Authenticator, which is available for both [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&gl=US) and [iOS](https://apps.apple.com/us/app/google-authenticator/id388497605) apps.
+An easy-to-use option is Google Authenticator, which is available for both [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&gl=US) and [Apple iOS](https://apps.apple.com/us/app/google-authenticator/id388497605) apps.
 For Android, there's also [Aegis Authenticator](https://getaegis.app/).
+Another option for iPhone users is [Raivo OTP](https://raivo-otp.com/).
 (A slightly more involved option, which offers things like back-ups, is [Authy](https://authy.com/download/).)

 With one of these authenticator apps installed, log in to your Mastodon account on a desktop browser (like Firefox, Safari, or Chrome).
 If you've never done this before, go to your instance's URL.
 For example, if your Mastodon user name is bob@mastodon.social, you'll want to go to [mastodon.social](https://mastodon.social) and find the "sign in" button to log in.
 I'm schlink@octodon.social, so I go to [octodon.social](https://octodon.social).